52 Types of Beetles in Washington State

 There are only 100 confirmed sightings of Hermit Flower Beetle, and they are usually seen around pikas.
 These are small, burrowing mammals—in North Cascades National Park.

-They eat fungi and plants and can be found between 5,000 to 9,000 feet above sea level on Mt.
+They eat fungi and plants and can be found between 5,000 and 9,000 feet above sea level on Mt.
 Rainier.
 It’s also important to note that it is illegal to disturb or take these little creatures from their natural habitat in any way.

 32. Hister Beetle

-This may seem like a generic title, but while Hister beetles are most commonly found in Latin America and Europe, they are actually native to various parts of North America.
+This may seem like a generic title, but while Hister beetles are most commonly found in Latin America and Europe, they are native to various parts of North America.

-In fact, a species called Hister quadrimaculatus (the four-spotted assassin beetle) lives on several islands off the coast of Washington.
+A species called Hister quadrimaculatus (the four-spotted assassin beetle) lives on several islands off the coast of Washington.

 The name is derived from their bold black-and-yellow coloration, but little else is known about their behavior or habits.